Luxury shoppers like special, in-person treatment during their shopping experiences.

 This isn’t the message luxury retailers should want to send.

 The more price is mentioned, the more prominence it has in the customers’ mind as a deciding factor.
 Consistency of value is one of the most important attributes your brand can possess.

-After all as Dalia Strum, professor at the Fashion Institute of Technology, New York has said, “Typically, luxury consumers have a strong relationship with a representative from the company and, therefore, it’s important for the company to find targeted ways to display their appreciation.”
+After all as Dalia Strum, professor at the Fashion Institute of Technology, New York, said, “Typically, luxury consumers have a strong relationship with a representative from the company and, therefore, it’s important for the company to find targeted ways to display their appreciation.”

-Your number one strategy to having loyal customers is to have well-trained employees who can create conversations, not just answer questions.
+Your number one strategy for loyal customers is having well-trained employees who can create conversations, not just answer questions.

 While the customer is loyal to the brand, they are equally loyal to the salesperson who takes care of them.

 Here are three more strategies to have loyal customers:

 1. The Secret Stash A guaranteed way to make shoppers feel special is by making them part of a select group.
 Personally offering them the first crack at new products before they go on display and giving them previews of new collections will help create an exceptional customer experience because it is exclusive.
 Rewarding loyal customers with a little insider information doesn’t cost a thing and makes them feel great because not just anyone is allowed in.